 Changes in the fair value of certain warrants to acquire common stock are recorded as gains or losses.
-For the years ended December 31, 2009, 2008, and 2007, we recorded a loss of \$7.5 million (restated), a loss of \$1.5 million (restated), and a gain of \$1.4 million, respectively, reflecting changes in the fair market value of warrants and rights to purchase common stock during the respective years.
+For the years ended December 31, 2009, 2008, and 2007, we recorded a loss of \$5.7 million, a gain of \$43,000, and a gain of \$1.4 million, respectively, reflecting changes in the fair market value of warrants and rights to purchase common stock during the respective years.
 The warrants and rights to purchase common stock of SIGA were recorded at fair market value and classified as liabilities.